Tharon Drake

-Drake is now assistant coach of the Catawba College Men's and Women's Swim Team.
+Tharon Drake is an American Paralympic swimmer.

 Swimming career

 Tharon began swimming at the age of 9.
 He swam on the Hobbs High School and Caprock Swim Team, both in Hobbs, New Mexico.
 In November 2007, Drake experienced amnesia that was onset from routine vaccines.
 It was determined that an existing genetic condition compromised his immune system and his body couldn't fight off the viruses from the vaccines.
 Through help of medication, he was able to overcome the amnesia.
 In February 2008, Drake noticed some changes in his vision, and by June 2008, he was totally blind, without any perception of light.

 After graduating high school in 2011, Tharon continued his path in swimming and qualified as an alternate for the 2012 London Paralympics.